Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

 **Gff files of the transcripts:** For detecting the GO terms only based on expressed CDSs.
+Please check the section :ref:`transcript`.

 - **Arguments**